In response to the COVID-19 pandemic, researchers around the world are working to develop effective treatments.

 - drinking warm liquids, such as tea or soup, to relieve a sore throat

-The CDC recommend that people with COVID-19 symptoms can end their home isolation if:
+The CDC advise that people with COVID-19 symptoms only end their self-isolation when:

 - at least 10 days have passed since symptoms first appeared